FAQs for Employees

 Your T4 is available to you on the my.mun.ca portal under the Employee Services tab.
 Click the Tax Forms link to view and or print a copy of your T4

 Complete and submit the Request for Employment Verification form and submit to us in person or attach it to an email to MyHR.
 This form is available in the Employee Self-Service tab of the my.mun.ca portal.
 Once you access Employee Self Service, click on the forms section and the Payroll and Banner HR tab to access a link to this form.
-Requests are normally processed and provided within two business days.
+Requests can take up to 10 business days to be processed and provided.

 Complete the Direct Deposit application form located on the portal under HR Forms and submit it to us in person or attach it to an email to MyHR.